THE Government have announced that a voluntary deal with providers will ban the upfront special offers advertised with store cards.

 The Department for Business, Innovation and Skills (BIS) said that respondents to their review were "concerned about customers being tempted into expensive credit by retailers".

-Store cards charge on average around 30% p.a. interest, which compares starkly to mainstream credit cards that charge on average around 17% p.a. for purchases.
+We've covered more of the reasons against store cards in this fuller guide, but for example they charge on average around 30% p.a. interest, which compares starkly to mainstream credit cards that charge on average around 17% p.a. for purchases.

 A study conducted last year found that 42% of store cardholders had felt pressured into borrowing.